masudibnmusa/Hospital-Management-system-/DATABASE_MANAGEMENT_FEATURE.md

   └── 4.
 Database Management
        ├── 1.
 Backup Database (existing backupData() function) ├── 2.
-Restore Database (new restoreData() function) └── 3.
+Restore Database (new restoreData() function) ├── 3.
+Export to CSV/Excel (new exportToCSV() function)
+       ├── 4.
+Delete All Data (new deleteAllData() function) └── 5.
 Back to Admin Menu
 ```

 ## How to Use